faasm/faasm/docs/mpi.md

 ## Extending the Faasm MPI implementation

-The MPI interface declarations live in `lib-faasmp` and the definitions in `src/wasm/syscalls_mpi.cpp`.
+The MPI interface declarations live in `lib-faasmpi` and the definitions in `src/wasm/syscalls_mpi.cpp`.

-Anything missing needs to be added in both places, along with an entry in `lib-faasmp/faasmp.imports`.
+Anything missing needs to be added in both places, along with an entry in `lib-faasmpi/faasmpi.imports`.

 ## Installing/ running locally